CommonAccord/Cmacc-Org/Doc/Wx/gov/nih/ott/MTA/Form/SimpleLetterAgreement_HumanSamples_v0.md

 4.c.3=make no further use or disclosure of the information unless approved by the PROVIDER, except as required by law

-5.sec=RECIPIENT will only use Human Material for the Research Project
+5.sec=RECIPIENT will only use Human Material for the Research Project.

 6.sec=RECIPIENT represents that it has obtained Institutional Review Board approval, as appropriate, to use Human Material.